Scalesology/ai-chatbot/README.md

-# simple-chatbot
+# ai-chatbot
-A simple chatbot app using Python, Llama 2 , LangChain and Llama.cpp
+A simple GAN AI chatbot app using Python, Llama 2 , LangChain and Llama.cpp